backstage/backstage/.changeset/blue-bags-warn.md

 '@backstage/plugin-catalog-backend-module-github': patch
 ---

-Support adding location analyzers in catalog processing extension point and move `AnalyzeOptions` and `ScmLocationAnalyzer` types to `@backstage/plugin-catalog-node`
+Support adding location analyzers in new catalog analysis extension point and move `AnalyzeOptions` and `ScmLocationAnalyzer` types to `@backstage/plugin-catalog-node`